Skip to Content

 How to Support Swallow Conservation in Illinois

-• Install carefully designed nest boxes in strategic locations
+• Install research-backed nest boxes in quiet spots away from predators

-• Reduce pesticide use to protect insect populations
+• Create pesticide-free zones to protect essential insect populations

 Attracting Swallows to Your Yard